 The spouse of a sponsored Skilled Worker is allowed to undertake paid employment.
 They may only be employed while their spouse is residing and working within the UK, and holds a valid visa.

 This will vary depending on the country in which you submit your visa application.
 See Visa processing times (GOV.UK).

 Certain countries provide enhanced services which will expedite the visa application.
 For details on which services are available, including the processing times and the cost, see: https://www.vfsglobal.co.uk/global/index.html

 Applications from inside the UK

 UK Visas and Immigration provide for an eight week service standard for all online applications.
 The eight weeks starts from the date you enrol your biometrics at a UKVCAS centre.

 For applications made through the Priority and Premium services, you will receive your new Biometric Residence Permit (BRP) by post within ten working days.

 UKVI will write to the individual detailing the reasons why their application for further Leave to Remain or Entry Clearance has not been granted.
-When advised of this, the HR Business Partner or Officer will then liaise with the Recruiting Manager to decide the best way to proceed.
+When advised of this, the Senior People Partner or a member of the People Support team will then liaise with the Recruiting Manager to decide the best way to proceed.

 Request an extension to a Certificate of Sponsorship